Who Squares Wins!

 If you're outside the 128, there's still hope.
 If one of the top 128 is on a break, player 129 is included, and so on.Technicalities

 The points you score when visiting a square depend on the type of activity.
-Running scores 2 points; cycling and walking each score 1 point; and swimming scores 4 points.
+Running and walking each score 2 points; cycling scores 1 point; and swimming scores 4 points.
+You can only make one scoring visit per day to a square for each activity.
+So if you run, walk, ride and swim through a square, you can earn a maximum of nine points per day.

 Your opponent cannot see your map.
 Only you can.